PRINT

 % children whose mother reports never breastfeeding

 Breastfeeding is associated with better health outcomes for mothers and children.
-Overall, nearly 1 out of 6 babies is never breastfed, but the number is nearly double that in the five lagging states and half that in the five leading states.
-Black infants are approximately 10 percentage points more likely not to be breastfed than White or Hispanic infants.
+Overall, approximately 1 out of 6 babies is never breastfed, but the number is nearly double that in the five lagging states and half that in the five leading states.
+Black infants are approximately 10 percentage points more likely not to be breastfed than White infants.

 OUTCOME MEASURE: NOT FULLY IMMUNIZED